Re-delegating staked FET token π₯

-Re-delegation is the process of moving some or all of the stakes you delegated with one validator to another.
+Re-delegation is the process of moving some or all of your FET from one validator to another.

-There may be different reasons why you might choose to re-delegate and redistribute your stakes.
+There may be different reasons why you might choose to re-delegate and redistribute your stake.
 For instance:

 -